-Non-executive directors Mr. Mohamed Sharaf (Chairman) Mr. Deepak S. Padmanabhan Dr. Brigitte Zammit Mr. Aziz Moolji (appointed on 15 July 2021) Dr. Cory Greenland (appointed on 15 July 2021) The Noble Paul S. Testaferrata Moroni Viani (retired on 15 July 2021) Mr. Edmond Brincat (retired on 15 July 2021)
+Non-executive directors

+Mr. Mohamed Sharaf (Chairman)

+Mr. Deepak S. Padmanabhan

+Dr. Cory Greenland

+Mr. Sagib Saeed (appointed on 16 February 2022)

+Ms. Huda Buhumaid (appointed on 22 August 2022)

+Dr. Brigitte Zammit (resigned on 22 August 2022)

+Mr. Aziz Moolji (resigned on 16 February 2022)

 For the purposes of the Code, the non-executive Directors are independent.
-The Company deems that, although Mr. Mohamed Sharaf and Dr. Brigitte Zammit have an employee and director relationship with the controlling shareholder, in terms of Supporting Principle 3 (vii) of the Code of Principles of Good Corporate Governance such relationship is not considered to create a conflict of interest such as to jeopardise exercise of their free judgement.
+The Company deems that, although Mr. Mohamed Sharaf, Mr. Saqib Saeed and Ms. Huda Buhumaid have an employee and director relationship with the controlling shareholder, in terms of Supporting Principle 3 (vii) of the Code of Principles of Good Corporate Governance such relationship is not considered to create a conflict of interest such as to jeopardise exercise of their free judgement.